Geology of Venus: Impact craters and age estimates of the surface

 Earth-based radar surveys made it possible to identify some topographic patterns related to craters, and the Venera 15 and Venera 16 probes identified almost 150 such features of probable impact origin.
 Global coverage from Magellan subsequently made it possible to identify nearly 900 impact craters.

 Compared to Mercury, the Moon and other such bodies, Venus has very few craters.
 In part, this is because Venus's dense atmosphere burns up smaller meteorites before they hit the surface.
 The Venera and Magellan data are in agreement: there are very few impact craters with a diameter less than 30 km, and data from Magellan show an absence of any craters less than 2 km in diameter.
 The small craters are irregular and appear in groups, thus pointing to the deceleration and the breakup of impactors.
 However, there are also fewer of the large craters, and those appear relatively young; they are rarely filled with lava, showing that they were formed after volcanic activity in the area ceased, and radar data indicates that they are rough and have not had time to be eroded down.

 Compared to the situation on bodies such as the Moon, it is more difficult to determine the ages of different areas of the surface on Venus, on the basis of crater counts, due to the small number of craters at hand.
 However, the surface characteristics are consistent with a completely random distribution, implying that the surface of the entire planet is roughly the same age, or at least that very large areas are not very different in age from the average.

 Taken together, this evidence suggests that the surface of Venus is geologically young.
 The impact crater distribution appears to be most consistent with models that call for a near-complete resurfacing of the planet.
 Subsequent to this period of extreme activity, process rates declined and impact craters began to accumulate, with only minor modification and resurfacing since.

-A young surface all created at the same time is a different situation compared with any of the other terrestrial planets.